gespla-iph-ufrgs/gespla/README.md

 # call the module functions:
 my_file = metadata_ana_flow(folder='C:/Datasets/ANA/')
 ```

+## Modules are independent
+The modules are independent from each other.
+This means that only one or module may be used.
+It does not going to crash.

+## Functions may have local dependencies
+Functions defined in a single module may depend on other local functions.
+Unless full code inspection, avoid to simply copying functions to your code.
+Instead, use the entire module as a dependency.

 ## Functions documentation
 Fuctions (and related returns and parameters) are fully documented by `docstrings`.
 A `docstring` is an extended comment in the heading of the function.
 You can read it by: